 \section{Abstract}

-For strongly regular graphs with parameters $(v, k, a,c)$ and fixed smallest eigenvalue $-\lambda$, Neumaier \cite{-m} gave two bounds of $c$ by using algebraic property of strongly regular graphs.
-We define a new class of regular graphs called sesqui-regular graphs, which are amply regular graphs without parameter $a$.
-We prove that if a sesqui-regular graph with parameters $(v,k,c)$ has very large $k$ and fixed smallest eigenvalue $-\lambda$, then $c \leq \lambda^2(\lambda -1)$ or $v-k-1 \leq \frac{(\lambda-1)^2}{4} + 1$ holds.
+Let $\lambda\geq2$ be an integer.
+For strongly regular graphs with parameters $(v, k, a,c)$ and smallest eigenvalue $-\lambda$, Neumaier gave two bounds on $c$ by using algebraic property of strongly regular graphs.
+In this paper, we will study a new class of regular graphs called sesqui-regular graphs, which contains strongly regular graphs as a subclass, and prove that for a sesqui-regular graph with parameters $(v,k,c)$ and smallest eigenvalue at least $-\lambda$, if $k$ is very large, then either $c \leq \lambda^2(\lambda -1)$ or $v-k-1 \leq \frac{(\lambda-1)^2}{4} + 1$ holds.